$0 Arizona IEP Meeting Prep Checklist

 Prior Written Notice (PWN).
 Every time the district proposes to change (or refuses to change) your child's identification, evaluation, educational placement, or services, the district must provide you written notice describing exactly what they are proposing or refusing, why, and what other options they considered.
 PWN is not just a formality — it is your evidence trail.
 If you receive an oral statement that a service is being reduced but no written notice, the action is procedurally defective.

 Informed consent.
-You must give written consent before the initial evaluation, before the initial placement, and before any reevaluation (unless it's the district proposing not to reevaluate).
+You must give written consent before the initial evaluation, before the initial provision of special education services, and before any reevaluation (unless it's the district proposing not to reevaluate).
 Your consent for one action is not consent for another.
-If you sign an IEP but write "consent to placement only, not to the goal changes" that is a valid partial consent.
+Ask the PEA what signature or consent, if any, it requires for the IEP and request time to review it; do not assume that writing a partial-consent statement on an IEP creates a legally effective partial consent.

 Access to records.
 You have the right to inspect and review all educational records maintained by the school within 45 days of request (federal standard).
 Arizona allows districts to charge copying fees but not to delay access.
 Request records in writing.